pygame/pygame/docs/reST/ref/freetype.rst

       contain the necessary metrics to draw glyphs vertically, so drawing in those cases will give unspecified results.

+   .. attribute:: rotation

+      | :sl:`text rotation in degrees counterclockwise`
+      | :sg:`rotation -> int`

+      Get or set the baseline angle of the rendered text.
+The angle is represented as integer degrees.
+The default angle is 0, with horizontal text rendered along the X axis, and vertical text along the Y axis.
+      A non-zero value rotates these axes counterclockwise that many degrees.
+      Degree values outside of the range 0 to 359 inclusive are reduced to the corresponding angle within the range (eg. 390 -> 390 - 360 -> 30,
+      -45 -> 360 + -45 -> 315, 720 -> 720 - (2 * 360) -> 0).

    .. attribute:: origin

       | :sl:`Font render to text origin mode`